Malaysia Data Privacy Laws: PDPA 2010 Compliance Guide (2026)

 Penalties for Failure to Notify

-Failing to notify the Commissioner of a qualifying breach constitutes a quasi-criminal offence.
-The penalty for non-compliance with the breach notification requirement is a fine of up to RM 250,000 and/or imprisonment of up to 2 years.
+Failure to notify the Commissioner of a qualifying breach is an offence.
+The penalty is a fine of up to RM 250,000 and/or imprisonment for up to 2 years.

 Data Protection Officer Requirements

-The DPO's responsibilities include advising the organization on compliance with the PDPA, monitoring data processing activities, serving as the point of contact for the Commissioner and data subjects, conducting or overseeing data protection impact assessments, and ensuring staff are trained on data protection obligations.
+The DPO's responsibilities include advising the organization on PDPA compliance, monitoring data processing activities, serving as the point of contact for the Commissioner and for data subjects, conducting or overseeing data protection impact assessments, and ensuring staff receive appropriate training.

-The DPO must have appropriate qualifications, knowledge, and experience in data protection law and practice.
+The JPDP issued the DPO Training and Competency Guideline on 21 July 2025, setting professional standards and minimum competency requirements for registered DPOs.
 Organizations that fail to appoint a DPO when required face penalties under the amended Act.

 Cross-Border Data Transfers

-The original PDPA prohibited the transfer of personal data outside Malaysia unless the destination country was on a government-approved whitelist.
-In practice, this whitelist was never populated, creating legal uncertainty for international data flows.
+The original PDPA prohibited transfer of personal data outside Malaysia unless the destination country was on a government-approved whitelist.
+That whitelist was never populated, creating legal uncertainty for international data flows for over a decade.

-The 2024 amendments replaced the whitelist system entirely with a new adequacy-based framework under amended Section 129 of the PDPA.
+The 2024 Amendment replaced the whitelist system entirely with an adequacy-based framework under amended Section 129 of the PDPA, effective 1 April 2025.

 The New Framework

-Cross-border transfers are now permitted to destinations that have data protection laws substantially similar to the PDPA or that provide an adequate level of protection equivalent to what the PDPA affords.
-The Cross Border Personal Data Transfer Guidelines, issued on 29 April 2025, provide detailed guidance on how controllers should assess adequacy.
+Cross-border transfers are permitted to destinations that have data protection laws substantially similar to the PDPA or that provide an adequate level of protection equivalent to what the PDPA affords.
+The Personal Data Protection Guidelines on Cross-Border Transfer of Personal Data (Guideline No. 3/2025), issued on 29 April 2025, provide detailed guidance on how controllers must assess adequacy.

 Transfer Impact Assessments

 Before transferring personal data outside Malaysia, data controllers must conduct a Transfer Impact Assessment (TIA).
-The TIA evaluates whether the destination country's legal framework provides substantially similar protections to those under the PDPA.
-Factors to consider include the existence of a dedicated data protection authority, the enforceability of data subject rights, the availability of legal remedies, and the rule of law in the destination jurisdiction.
+The TIA evaluates whether the destination jurisdiction's legal framework provides protections substantially similar to the PDPA.
+Factors to consider include: the existence of data subject rights (access, correction); the presence of data protection principles comparable to the PDPA's seven principles; whether the destination has DPO and breach notification requirements; the enforceability of data processor obligations; the existence and powers of a dedicated regulatory authority; and the rule of law in the destination jurisdiction.

 Permissible Transfer Mechanisms

-Where a destination country does not have substantially similar laws, transfers may still be permitted through alternative mechanisms.
-These include binding corporate rules approved by the Commissioner, standard contractual clauses that incorporate PDPA-equivalent protections, explicit consent from the data subject after being informed of the risks, or where the transfer is necessary for the performance of a contract.
+Where a destination country does not meet the adequacy threshold, transfers may still occur through alternative mechanisms.
+These include: standard contractual clauses incorporating PDPA-equivalent protections, inserted into contracts between the data controller and the overseas recipient; binding corporate rules approved by the Commissioner; explicit consent from the data subject after being informed of the destination country's protections and the associated risks; or where the transfer is necessary for the performance of a contract to which the data subject is a party.

 Penalties for Unauthorized Transfers

-Transferring personal data outside Malaysia in contravention of the cross-border transfer requirements carries a fine of up to RM 300,000 and/or imprisonment for up to 2 years.
+Transferring personal data outside Malaysia in contravention of Section 129 carries a fine of up to RM 300,000 and/or imprisonment for up to 2 years.

 Penalties and Enforcement